 - There is a VivoBarefoot sale section that includes shoes in the Men’s, Women’s, and Kids

 - By logging on to the website, you’re offered 10% off of your first order if you join the mailing list–which of course also enables you to get future promotions and exclusive updates.

-- If you Refer A Friend then both you, and the friend, will get 20% off of your next order
+- If you Refer A Friend then both you and your friend will get 20% off your next order